xtordoir/fxtrading/oanda-kafka-demo/README.md

-## Oanda streaming throught kafka demo, consumed by Spark
+## Oanda streaming through kafka: demo of stream consumed by SparkNotebook

 To run, follow instructions: